 - First of all, get to your device system-Settings, and then go to Developer options -> Enable OEM unlock.

 - Don’t forget to extract the CF-Auto-Root script file specific to your device in a folder of your preference.
 (Remember, if you mix-up this script file with one meant for another device, it may well brick your phone.
-So download the one which is specific for your device, and recheck it!)
+So download the one which is specific to your device, and recheck it!)

 - Now reboot your Motorola device in its ADB mode (by pressing VolUp + VolDown + Power) before connecting it to your PC via a USB cable.